lablup/backend.ai-webui/README.md

     * Support userid / password login

 ## Setup Guide
+### Baked versions
+`backend.ai-console` production version is also served as `backend.ai-app` and refered by `backend.ai-console-server` as submodule.
+If you use `backend.ai-console-server`, you are using latest stable release of `backend.ai-console`.

 ### Configuration

 Backend.AI Console uses `config.toml` located in app root directory.
 You can prepare many `config.toml.[POSTFIX]` in `configs` directory to switch various configurations.